Adding JavaScript to your WordPress pages or posts can improve functionality and user engagement.

 <script type="text/javascript" src="/path/to/some-script.js"></script>

-But, if you add a JavaScript code snippet to a WordPress post or page, then it will be deleted by WordPress when you try to save it.
+But, if you add a JavaScript code snippet to a post or page, WordPress will delete it when you try to save it.

-That being said, let’s see how you can easily add JavaScript to WordPress pages or posts without breaking your website.
+With that in mind, we’ll show you how to easily add JavaScript to WordPress pages or posts without breaking your website.
 You can use the quick links below to jump straight to the method you want to use.

 Method 1.
 Add JavaScript Anywhere on Your WordPress Site Using WPCode (Recommended)